Radromity/WeaponsEquipment/README.md

   Added Slug Ammo for CAC weapons.
   Added Plasma Accelerators, rapid fire low damage energy weapons.
   Added lightweight structure as a way to gain weight at the cost of structure hp.
-  Split up the gyro upgrade into a mk1 and mk2
+  Split up the gyro upgrade into a mk1 and mk2.
-  Added 8 new tanks!
+  Added 8 new Tanks.
+  Added Swarm LRM ammo.
+  Added Aoe, Incendiary, and Swarm MRM ammo.
+  Added Advanced SRM 8, 2x Small Laser Array, and 2x Medium Laser array mostly to fit the reduced hardpoint count of mechs.
 Patch 0.1.0:
   Entered Beta.
   Added more MG arrays.